-- Any consolidation or merger of the Company or other corporate reorganization, in which the shareholders of Company own less than a majority of the voting power of the Company or surviving company, after such consolidation, merger or reorganization - A sale of other disposition of all or substantially all of the assets of the Company or the Group - 3) A transfer or an exclusive licensing of all or substantially all of the intellectual property of the Company
+- 1) Any consolidation or merger of the Company or other corporate reorganization, in which the shareholders of Company own less than a majority of the voting power of the Company or surviving company, after such consolidation, merger or reorganization - 2) A sale of other disposition of all or substantially all of the assets of the Company or the Group - 3) A transfer or an exclusive licensing of all or substantially all of the intellectual property of the Company

 However, all liquidation events or deemed liquidation event have to be approved by a special resolution passed by a duly convened general meeting of the Company, which require presence of a representative from the common shareholders, a representative from Series A-1 preferred shareholders and a representative from Series B preferred shareholders.
 Accordingly, the Company determined that the deemed liquidation events are within the control of the Company and the Series B preferred shareholders do not have control of the Company.
-Therefore, the deemed liquidation events do not preclude the Series B preferred shares from being classified within permanent equity.
+Therefore, the deemed liquidation events do not preclude the Series B preferred shareholders do not preclude the Series B preferred shareholders.